Bulganbee/functions/README.md

 <h2>Problem statement</h2>
 <p>If you’re deeply in love, how do you write a love letter that expresses the connection on a spiritual level?</p>
 <h2>Solution: Rumi</h2>
 <p>Back in high school, I came across Rumi’s poetry and was drawn to the way he writes about love and spirituality.
 What I found most compelling was how he describes love as a deeply spiritual experience, not just something physical.
-For this project, I created a text generator using JavaScript, inspired by Rumi’s poems.
-I’m currently taking a Computational Form class, and during our unit on text, I learned how to build a random text generator that can be controlled by changing the structure, vocabulary, and grammar rules.</p>
+For this project, I created a text generator using Rumi's poem structure and vocabulary in Javascript.
+I’m currently taking a Computational Form class, led by professor Justin Bakse, and during our class chapter on text, I learned how to build a random text generator that can be controlled by changing the structure, vocabulary, and grammar rules.</p>
 <img width="500" alt="Rumi" src="https://github.com/user-attachments/assets/5fb23ec2-2b90-438e-a044-0dc62f222878" />
 <label>Image from:</label>